The Trade Desk: Early years

 In 2015, The Trade Desk was named among the top 10 of America’s Most Promising Companies by Forbes.
 Founders Green and Pickles were also named as Ernst & Young Entrepreneurs of The Year 2015 in the Greater Los Angeles region.

 Initial public offering

-On September 21, 2016, The Trade Desk became a public company with an initial $18 price target.
-The company's opening day was reported as a "vote of confidence for the demand-side platform, whose S1 filing revealed healthy financials: Triple digit revenue growth and profitability — rare in a sector that is seeing much of its growth chomped away by the duopoly Google and Facebook."
-The company continued to experience tremendous growth, and reached a market cap of US$40 billion by 2021.
+On September 21, 2016, The Trade Desk became a public company.
+The company reached a market cap of US$40 billion by 2021.

 Post-IPO growth

 In 2017, The Trade Desk integrated connected TV buying and measurement directly into its platform; acquired marketing insights firm AdBrain; and partnered with fraud prevention firm White Ops to block fraudulent ad traffic prior to purchase.
 The firm also improved transparency in programmatic buying by enabling buyers to see all selling or reselling parties to a bid request.